-- Safety safety has to be a key priority every day. - Customer to provide excellent customer service. - Affordability to keep costs down for customers. - Reliability to keep power flowing to customers, 24 hours a day, seven days a week. - Sustainability to maintain the network now and for future generations. - People to ensure the best working climate possible.
+- Safety safety is the number one priority every day. - Customer to provide excellent customer service. - Affordability to keep costs down for customers. - Reliability to keep power flowing to customers, 24 hours a day, seven days a week. - Sustainability to maintain the network now and for future generations. - People to ensure the best working climate possible.